vitoplantamura/BugChecker/README.md

 By contrast, this version of BugChecker, by intercepting calls to KdSendPacket and KdReceivePacket in the kernel, presents itself to the machine being debugged as a second system running an external kernel debugger, but, in reality, everything happens on the same machine.
 Typically this is achieved by [replacing KDCOM.DLL](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/kdserial-extensibility-code-samples) (which is the module that implements serial cable communication for the KD API in Windows) and by starting the system in kernel debugging mode.
 This approach (inspired by [VirtualKD](https://github.com/4d61726b/VirtualKD-Redux)) lowers complexity and increases stability and compatibility (and portability, for example, to ARM - and modularity, since the lower level debugger capabilities are implemented behind KdXxxPacket and could be replaced with a custom implementation).
 Moreover, the presence of a kernel debugger at boot time (although "fake") makes Windows disable PatchGuard.

 At the moment, BugChecker requires a PS/2 keyboard for input and a linear framebuffer to write its output.
+Please note that the built-in keyboard of many modern laptops is still PS/2.

 ## Features